mpostol/TP/ExDataManagement/StructuralData/README.md

 2. **Complex data** – here the data is composed of components.
 Therefore, to operate on complex data we need a selector operation to select a component that is to be subject to an operation.
 The selection method is determined by the data type, e.g. index for arrays and field selection for class or structure.
 3. **Structured data** - by design, the distinguishing feature is that individual data items in a structure are selected based on intentionally programmed relationships between items.

 This section is focused on structural data.
+In object-oriented programming, the basic way to create structured data is to define custom classes and link them using references.
 Let's analyze this case using sample code in the context of intentionally programmed relationships between items.
 As an example consider the [IPerson][IPerson] and [ICDCatalog][ICDCatalog] interfaces.
 Now let's perform a graphical analysis of the code.
 They are abstract definitions but a reference between interfaces in the diagram could be distinguished.

 ![Person Code Map Interface](.Media/IPersonCodeMap.png)

 Because the mentioned interfaces are abstract definitions, they must be implemented first to instantiate a graph of objects based on them.
 We will analyze a few different implementations of them.
 Despite the differences, they always represent the same structure built up using reference types.

+## Graph of Objects - In-process Structural Data

 The [Person][Person] and [CDCatalog][CDCatalog] classes are example implementations of them, which are defined in the [TestDataGenerator][TestDataGenerator] class.
 It is worth stressing here that it is a fully manual implementation.
 In the referred snippet, the [Person][Person] class contains a representation of a set of albums released by one author, so it has references to instances of the [CDCatalog][CDCatalog] type.
 This code snippet is included in the unit test project and used later to analyze the next use case of creating a similar structure but using a dedicated embedded tool this time.